emmanuel-galindo/emmanuel-galindo.github.io/_posts/2016-04-14-yarssr-is-not-loading-the-feed-how-to-fix-it.markdown

 $ cd ~/.yarssr/;yarssr --debug
 {% endhighlight %}

-HINT, if you happen to have many feeds as me, it might be easier to clean up the config file to only leave the one that is not working.
+**HINT**, if you happen to have many feeds as me, it might be easier to clean up the config file to only leave the one that is not working.
 Do a back before that by reading my previous post [Yarssr deletes the feeds, how to deal with it][1].

 [1]: http://emmanuel-galindo.github.io/2016/04/14/yarssr-deletes-the-feeds-how-to-deal-with-it.html